ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ![927_dashboardContainer1](http://test.przeorski.pl/book/927_dashboardContainer1.png)

-Above we have added __draggedItemIndex__ to the state which will be set in the __handleOnDragStart___ function.
+Above we have added __draggedItemIndex__ to the state which will be set in the __handleOnDragStart__ function.
 Beside that we are also binding this to the __handleOnDrop__ (here we handle login when a user drops a dragged div) and __handleOnDragOver__ (this function is more like placeholder, when you can add more custom logic if you want make this dragging functionality more fancy).

 ... and continuation of the __containers/DashboardContainer.js__:

 ![928_dashboardContainer2](http://test.przeorski.pl/book/928_dashboardContainer2.png)

-New functions related to the DnD:
+From the above diffs we can find new functions related to the DnD:
 ```
   handleOnDragStart (e) {
     const id = e.target.id